abbbi/xccat/README.md

 # xccat
-Show latest DHV-XC flights on console
+Shows latest DHV-XC flights on console

  * "top" like refresh interval
  *  Colored or ascii only output